 It is located west of 4S Ranch and Rancho Peñasquitos, and south of Santa Fe Valley.
-This growing community, once complete, will feature spacious parks with swimming pools, picnic areas, and tot lots.
+This growing community features spacious parks with swimming pools, picnic areas, and tot lots.
 Over 60 percent of the 4,677-acres will remain untouched, dedicated open space.
 This commitment to preservation has been the foundation of their land-use master plan.

-Central to the community of Del Sur will sit a 120,000 square foot town square, connecting residents in the surrounding neighborhoods through walkways or trails.
-The town center will be a thriving spot for community life, farmer's markets, jazz concerts, and so much more.
-It will also become a trailhead for the 18 miles of trails that will wind through Black Mountain Ranch.
+Central to the community of Del Sur sits on a 120,000 square foot town square, connecting residents in the surrounding neighborhoods through walkways or trails.
+The town center is a thriving spot for community life, farmer's markets, jazz concerts, and so much more.
+It is also becoming a trail-head for the 18 miles of trails that wind through Black Mountain Ranch.

 The History of Black Mountain Ranch

 The many sub-communities of Black Mountain Ranch have been developed and approved in phases.
 Approvals for all phases were obtained by the July 1998 adoption of the Black Mountain Ranch Subarea Plan.
 Phase II-A, Verrazzano, was the first of the later phases of development of Black Mountain Ranch and was approved by the San Diego City Council on May 16, 2000.
 Phase II-B and the earlier areas of II-C was approved a year later in 2001.
 The final section of Phase II-C, the north cluster, was approved three years later in 2004.

 The two sub-communities that make up Black Mountain Ranch are in the final stages with the current schedule reflecting a complete build-out by 2018, subject to market conditions.

 Black Mountain Ranch currently showcase approximately 3,200 homes.
 Architectural designs include rustic cottage, Mediterranean farmhouse, Spanish revival and Monterey colonial homes.